 This unusual pairing of ingredients is a surprisingly tasty meal.
 Serve with a Mexican-inspired salad or roasted peppers.

-- 1 clove(s), medium garlic clove(s), minced (or to taste)
+garlic clove(s)1 clove(s), medium, minced (or to taste)

-- 15 oz canned kidney beans, undrained
+canned kidney beans15 oz, undrained

-- 1/4 tsp ground cumin, or to taste
+ground cumin¼ tsp, or to taste

-- 1/4 tsp dried oregano, or to taste
+dried oregano¼ tsp, or to taste

-- 1/4 tsp table salt, or to taste
+table salt¼ tsp, or to taste

-- 1/4 tsp black pepper, or to taste
+black pepper¼ tsp, or to taste

-- 1 pound(s) uncooked shrimp, large, peeled, deveined
+uncooked shrimp1 pound(s), large, peeled, deveined

-Coat a small pot with cooking spray.
+- Coat a small pot with cooking spray.
 Add jalapeño and garlic; sauté over medium heat, 2 minutes.
 Add beans, cumin, oregano, salt and pepper; cook over low heat, stirring frequently, 10 minutes.

-Meanwhile, place shrimp in a bowl with lime juice and paprika; toss to coat.
+- Meanwhile, place shrimp in a bowl with lime juice and paprika; toss to coat.
 Coat a sheet pan with cooking spray; arrange shrimp on pan.
 Place 4 inches under broiler and broil 3 to 4 minutes.
 Turn shrimp over and broil until cooked through, about 3 minutes more.

-Spoon beans into a serving bowl; top with shrimp and sprinkle with chives.
+- Spoon beans into a serving bowl; top with shrimp and sprinkle with chives.
 Yields about 3 1/2 ounces shrimp and a scant 1/2 cup beans per serving.